ralna/GALAHAD/doc/C/rst-dir/dps_functions.rst

 	*
 		- H_type

-		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the Hessian.
+		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme<details-dps_storage__sym>` used for the Hessian.
 It should be one of 'coordinate', 'sparse_by_rows' or 'dense'; lower or upper case variants are allowed

 	*
 		- ne